Everything you might need to know about what it’s like to work with a specialist media career coach

 Most clients have two telephone or Skype coaching sessions per month.
 During your coaching session you’ll be asked questions which are designed to stretch you and help you think about your life in new ways.
 There’ll be homework between sessions, and you’ll end up doing much more than you ever would on your own.

 Many people find they can open up more in a telephone coaching session than they would face to face.
 It also cuts down on wasted time because you don’t have to travel to a meeting and sessions can be totally at your convenience.

 Joanne says: “I specialise in coaching people who work in the media and creative industries.
 Having worked in the media for many years as a journalist and TV producer, I have a particular understanding of the challenges people in the media face.
-Former clients include freelance and staff journalists, PR professionals, digital media pros, former MP’s, BBC staff, TV presenters, broadcasters and writers.
+Former clients include freelance and staff journalists, PR professionals, digital media pros, BBC staff, TV presenters, broadcasters and writers.

 “Generally, my clients are people who have had a successful career so far, but feel that there is something missing in their lives.
 On the surface they may seem to have it all, but in their hearts they know that there are things about their life they want to change.
 They are ready to move to the next level in their life and career.”

 Fees for coaching are an investment in yourself and your future.
 They are generally less than you’d pay for a dress you may never wear or a night out you might not enjoy.
 Even if you only have a few coaching sessions, you will appreciate their value for years to come.